gaehlerm/SoftwareEngineering/README.md

 ## Static expression

 Static methods are another thing that I discourage using.
 It’s not super bad, yet it’s another of these misguided object-oriented things.
 Isn’t it strange: you write a class with all kind of member variables, then there is one static method that doesn’t need any of these variables but it is still within the class?
-Didn’t we say, we wanted to keep classes as small?
+Didn’t we say, we wanted to keep classes small?
 It should have high cohesion?
 A static method has about as little cohesion as the variable in a data class.
 Zero.

 I fully understand that there are programming languages where functions have to remain within a class and static functions are the only way to write “free” functions.
 But in all other languages I recommend not to use static methods as it doesn’t add any additional functionality nor does it improve the code.
 In C++ you can mimic a static function using a namespace.
 The resulting function call will be indistinguishable.
 At the same time you can split up a namespace over many files, as done for the `std::` namespace.